ROOTPWA-Maintainers/ROOTPWA/README.md

 ## Contributing Code ##

-If you would like to contribute to ROOTPWA to an extent which would be impractical for patch files, you can fork the ROOTPWA repository.
-To do this, you need to have a SourceForge account.
-While logged in, go to the [ROOTPWA repository](https://sourceforge.net/p/rootpwa/code/) and click "Fork" on the left.
-This will give you your own copy of the ROOTPWA git repository on SourceForge which you can use to implement your contribution.
-As soon as you judge your work ready for integration, you can issue a merge request by clicking "Request Merge" in your copy of the repository.
-The ROOTPWA developers will then consider your changes for implementation.
+If you would like to contribute to ROOTPWA, the first step is to fork the ROOTPWA repository.
+To do this, you need to have a GitHub account.
+While logged in, go to the [ROOTPWA repository](https://github.com/ROOTPWA-Maintainers/ROOTPWA) and click "Fork" on the top right.
+This will give you your own copy of the ROOTPWA git repository on GitHub, which you can use to implement your contribution.
+As soon as you judge your work ready for integration, issue a pull request by clicking "New Pull Request" in your copy of the repository.
+Be sure that your pull request has the green checkmark "Able to merge".
+The ROOTPWA developers will then consider your changes for implementation and if necessary request changes.

 In case you are new to git and need information on how to work with it, we recommend the [git book](http://git-scm.com/book), which gives a thorough and comprehensible introduction to git.